-The Board of Directors has adopted a recoupment policy that allows the Company to recover incentive compensation paid to our executive officers in certain situations.
-Under this policy, if we are required to restate financial results due to material noncompliance with financial reporting requirements, the Board of Directors may, in its discretion, require executive officers to repay certain incentive compensation received in the three completed fiscal years prior to the year in which it was determined that a restatement was required.
-Incentive compensation is potentially subject to recovery to the extent that the compensation paid based on erroneous financial reporting measures exceeded what would have been paid based on the data used in the restated financial restatements.
-In addition, incentive officer's performance is also potentially subject to recovery.
+In 2019, our Board adopted a recoupment policy that allows the Company to recover incentive compensation paid to our executive officers in certain situations, and in 2023, adopted a revised recoupment policy consistent with newly adopted SEC and NYSE requirements governing such policies.
+Under our policy, if we are required to restate financial results due to material noncompliance with financial reporting requirements, the Board shall require the Company's named executive officers and Chief Accounting Officer, and may, in its discretion, require certain other senior officers, to repay certain erroneously awarded incentive compensation received in the three completed fiscal years prior to the year in which it was determined that a restatement was required.
+Incentive compensation would be deemed erroneously awarded and potentially subject to recovery to the extent that the compensation paid based on erroneous financial reporting measures exceeded what would have been paid based on the data used in the restated financial restatements.
 Any right of recovery under the policy is in addition to any other legal rights of recovery and remedies that the Company may have, including under the Sarbanes-Oxley Act of 2012 and the Dodd-Frank Wall Street Reform and Consumer Protection Act.